Laws, Regulations & Annotations

 (3) Change the orientation of board-prescribed report forms or property statements, for example, from portrait layout to landscape layout.

 (b) CHECKLIST FOR BOARD-PRESCRIBED REPORT FORMS AND PROPERTY STATEMENTS.
-Annually, on or before September 1, the assessor shall notify the board, on a checklist provided by the board, of those board-prescribed property statement and report forms, including instructions, which the assessor:
+Annually, on or before September 1, the assessor shall notify the board, on a checklist provided by the board, of those board-prescribed property statements and report forms, including instructions, which the assessor:

 (1) Will reproduce from the current prototype forms, statements, and instructions distributed by the board for use for the succeeding assessment year with or without the addition of county-specific identifying information;